ecommerce-archive/EcommerceCoreBundle/README.md

 - Create the Elasticsearch/Elastica bundle
 - Add checkout event system
 - Testing (decide on testing methods)
-- Move the REST controllers to a seperate bundle
+- Move the REST controllers to a separate bundle
-- Move translatable product properties to a seperate bundle
+- Move translatable product properties to a separate bundle

 Feel free to open an issue for any feature request!